anenoo/flashcard-test/README.md

 ==============
 This is a test which provided for Studoc Comapny for the Software Developer Position.

-Here is the bussiness logic that asked for the test:
+Here is the business logic that asked for the test:

 We want an interactive CLI program for Flashcard practice.
 For context: a flashcard is a spaced repetition tool for memorising questions and their respective answers.
 The command \`php artisan flashcard:interactive\` should present a main menu with the following actions: